USEPA/WNTR/documentation/resultsobject.rst

     40     4.18
     Name: 3600, dtype: float32

-Data can be plotted as a time-series, as shown in :numref:`fig-plot-timeseries`:
+Data can be plotted as a time series, as shown in :numref:`fig-plot-timeseries`:

 .. doctest::